CallumBoase/react-into-html/readme.md

 ## Local testing
 * For more information on testing your compiled components locally, see instructions in `./testing/readme_localTesting.md`

+## Examples
+A few examples of components can be found in the `Examples/example-components` folder.

 ## Using the deployed script in a Knack app
 One common use-case is creating a React component to embed into a Knack app, to do more advanced functionality than natively available in Knack.